 Conclusion

-Planes, Trains and Automobiles has endured for a number of reasons, but overall, it’s because it’s still really funny.
-The chemistry between the two lead actors, and the film’s eventual sweetness, is what elevates this timeless classic over other comedies of the era.
+Planes, Trains, and Automobiles has stood the test of time for a number of reasons, but overall, it’s because it’s still a really funny film.
+The chemistry between Steve Martin and John Candy, and the film’s eventual sweetness, is what elevates this timeless classic over other comedies of the era.
 This Thanksgiving, gather your family and watch this film…but maybe shield the kids from the F-word scene.